 Tracking your waste helps you to understand how much and what you throw away.
 This is useful in informing your shopping habits and tracking your progress in reducing food waste.
 Audit your waste using our template or simply photograph or weigh your waste for a simple waste audit.

 A lot of food waste is generated because what you buy and what you eat don’t match up.
 Planning your meals and shopping with a list is a great way to both save money and avoid over-purchasing.
 Check out our meal planning template for ideas on how to plan and shop effectively.

 Store It Right

 Extending the life of your food by storing it correctly means extra value and less waste from spoiled food.
 Check your fridge temperature is at the recommended 3 OC and utilise airtight containers to keep food fresher for longer.
-For more food storage tips check out Love Food Hate Waste’s A-Z of food storage.
+For more food storage tips check out Booky’s Tips and Tricks for Properly Storing Food.

 There are many options for excess food other than sending it to landfill.
 Feed Others: Get in touch with Food Bank’s Tasmanian division to donate quality surplus food to those in need.